danielsaims/DroneShuttles--Ghost-Azure-1-azure/docs/Solution Migration.md

 ## Solution design

-After pinning down their goals and requirements, presented is a deployment solution.
+After pinning down their goals and requirements, I present  a deployment solution.
 This includes the migration process, including the Azure services that they'll use for the migration.

-### Current application assumptions
+### Current Application Assumptions

 ![image](https://user-images.githubusercontent.com/82387743/151895618-c070a3d1-3b1a-4321-9405-345761e0a4c8.png)